 Whale dies after swallowing 80 plastic bags

-The whale was found in a canal in the southern Thai province of Songkhla on Monday (May 28) and for the next five days a team of veterinarians struggled to rescue it.
+The pilot whale was discovered on Monday in a canal in the southern province of Songkhla and received treatment from a team of veterinarians.

 A Thai marine official said the pilot whale, which mostly feeds on squid, probably thought the floating bags were food.